faithmayer/Go-NoGoDecision/README.md

 2. Run the development server\
 `npm run dev`

-2. Open http://localhost:3000 from your browser.
+2. Open http://localhost:3000 in a browser.